gavinlaking/vedeu/README.md

     event :event_name do |arg1, arg2|
     end

 One can define events which perform work or trigger other events.
-Vedeu has built-in events which are namespaced with underscores as to hopefully not cause a collision with events you wish to create:
+Vedeu has built-in events which are namespaced with underscores:

+- `:_initialize_` Special event which Vedeu triggers when it is ready to enter the main loop.
+Client applications can listen for this event and perform some action(s), like render the first screen, interface or make a sound.

 - `:_clear_` Clears the whole terminal space.